Non-Surgical Spinal Decompression

 Why should I choose Spinal Decompression?

 Many of our patients are faced with nagging pain that will just not away.
 Maybe its been years or just a few months, but either way they are faced with a pain that is felt on a daily basis.
-After trying multiple treatments including pain medication, physical therapy, or injections they feel like surgery is the only option left.
+After trying multiple treatments including pain medication, physical therapy, or injections they feel like businessman with low back pain from sitting at desk and work surgery is the only option left.
 This is where Spinal Decompression is so powerful.
 Spinal Decompression works by targeting and enlarging the disc space, reducing herniation, and strengthening the outer ligaments.
 Pain is reduced and often can be eliminated.
 Surgery is no longer needed!

 As with any treatment, Spinal Decompression may not work on every patient but the statistics show that we have been able to help many of our patients live pain-free and avoid surgery by correcting the specific disc that gave them so much pain.